khalid-hussain/shaheen/chap16.md

 incurring a huge loss.
 This is no time to argue.
 If we delay any further, I'm afraid the enemy will become aware of a very vital strategy of ours."

 Moosa said, "Very well.
-If Badr Bin Mughira agrees with your suggestion, then I have no objection in removing my troops from here."
+If Badr bin Mughira agrees with your suggestion, then I have no objection in removing my troops from here."

 "Both of us think on the same wavelength.
 Leave this front and come to the